 Semtech Corporation (SMTC) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 1, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Semtech Corporation ("Semtech" or the "Company") (NASDAQ: SMTC ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., March 28, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Semtech Corporation ("Semtech" or the "Company") (NASDAQ: SMTC ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SEMTECH CORPORATION (SMTC), CLICK HERE BEFORE APRIL 22, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SEMTECH CORPORATION (SMTC), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 22, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?